-Your new elections will remain in effect for the upcoming plan year (normally January 1st through December 31st), unless you experience a qualified status change which permits you to make a change during the year.
+Your new elections will remain in effect for the upcoming plan year (normally January 1st through December 31st), unless you experience a qualified life event which permits you to make a change during the year.
 Permissible changes outside of the annual enrollment period, such as adding a new dependent, must be made within 60 days of the event by contacting the IBM Benefits Center - Provided by Fidelity.
 Any changes are generally effective the first of the month following your enrollment call.
 If you do not make the election within 60 days of the event, you will have to wait until the next annual enrollment period.
-For more information about qualified status changes, see Changing Coverage Due to a Qualified Status Change in the "Administrative Information" section.
+For more information about qualified life events, see "Changing Coverage Due to a Qualified Life Event" in the "Administrative Information" section.